fclaerho/urest/README.md

 INSTALLATION
 ------------

-Run `pip install -i https://pypi.fclaerhout.fr/simple/ rest` or clone the git repository and run `python setup.py install` if the pypi repository is unavailable.
+	$ pip install -i https://pypi.fclaerhout.fr/simple/ rest

+or, if that repository is not available:

+	$ git clone $this
+	$ python setup.py install

 USAGE
 -----